Home Water Softening

 Make sure you have your softener installed and maintained according to the manufacturer’s instructions.
 Read the manufacturer’s instructions before adding any chemicals to the unit.
 Maintaining your softener will keep your water quality stable.
 This will help prevent issues with corrosion.
 In addition:

-- Check to see if your water system already softens the water.
+- If you get your water from a community water system, check to see if your community already softens the water.
 Soft water provided by a utility does not need additional softening and may cause corrosion issues for your home.

 - Make sure the softener is set to the hardness of your water supply.
 If the hardness is set too high, the softener will cost more to operate and waste water, costing you extra money.